VMware Server still has a few snags when installed on a 64-bit version of Linux, but that's no reason not to step

 - Not being able to accept the VMware Server license.

 These errors are caused because certain binaries and/or libraries that ship with VMware Server are linked against 32-bit runtime libraries that are not present in an x64 version of Linux.
 To solve this problem those 32-bit runtime libraries must be installed.
 Installing them varies per Linux distribution.
-For Ubuntu,
+For Ubuntu, simply type "sudo apt-get install ia32-libs" to install 32-bit support.
+Voila!
+You can now install and configure VMware Server without any problems.

 The second problem that an IT administrator will run into is getting the VMware Server Management User Interface (MUI) to function.
 Out of the box, the MUI will fail to start.
 When attempting to manually start the httpd.vmware binary an error such as the following will appear: